nathancarter/ge-lib/docs/drawing-symmetry-objects.md

    the symmetry object is viewed with a large empty space around it, and values greater than 1 zoom in; typically even 1.5 will clip some parts of the object outside the borders of the resulting image.
+ * `lineWidth` - the default is 5, and any value larger than 0 is acceptable.
+   The results are directly proportional to the value provided.

 ## A complete example